Get Your API Keys

 General Tips

-You don't need all six AIs every round.
+You don't need all your AIs every round.
 Toggle them on or off at any time, except for your Builder.
-For a lean setup, consider DeepSeek as your Builder, Claude for nuanced feedback, Grok for early assertive input, and Gemini for free support — that's a well-balanced hive.
-A smaller hive completes rounds faster, while the full hive ensures the most thorough review possible.
+For a lean setup, Gemini makes an excellent free Builder, with Claude for nuanced feedback and Grok for early assertive input.
+On the tightest budget, Gemini as Builder plus DeepSeek as a reviewer is the cheapest hive that runs — just expect slower rounds.
+A smaller hive completes rounds faster; the full hive gives the most thorough review.

 Toggle, don't remove.
 Use the checkboxes on the work screen to toggle individual AIs on or off between rounds while preserving their API keys.
 This is the most efficient way to manage persistent reviewers.